artsalliancemedia/scala-tests/README.md

 ### Included libraries

 This includes the following libraries from Scala.
-They are not provided via pip that is why they are directly in the repo.
+They are not provided via pip, which is why they are directly in the repo.

-### Scalalib
+#### Scalalib

 A set of modules with tools and utilities for common needs at playback time, communication, synchronization, publishing, Player provisioning, etc.
+It is not currently used by any of the files here, but is kept for reference.

 #### Scws